Simple Iced Shortbread Cookies with a Clever Roll-Out Trick

 Instructions

-• Combine 1 cup (227 g) unsalted butter, room temperature and 3/4 cup (85 g) confectioners’ sugar in a large bowl.
-Beat on medium speed with an electric mixer until fluffy.
-Add 1 tablespoon vanilla extract and beat until combined.
+In a large bowl, beat 1 cup (227 g) unsalted butter, room temperature and 3/4 cup (85 g) confectioners’ sugar with an electric mixer on medium speed until fluffy.
+Add 1 tablespoon vanilla extract and mix until combined.

-• Whisk 1 teaspoon baking powder and 2 cups (240 g) all-purpose unbleached flour together in a separate bowl.
-Add this flour mixture slowly to the butter mixture, stirring on a low speed.
-Stop beating as soon as the flour mixture is completely incorporated.
-Over-beating will result in toughness.
+• In a separate bowl, whisk together1 teaspoon baking powder and 2 cups (240 g) all-purpose unbleached flour.
+Gradually add this flour mixture to the butter mixture, mixing on low speed.
+Stop as soon as the flour is fully incorporated to avoid over-beating, which can make the cookies tough.

-• Form the dough into a slightly flattened ball and chill for about 30 minutes.
-Place chilled dough into the plastic zipper storage bag.
-With the bag slightly open to allow air to escape, roll out the dough until evenly distributed throughout the bag.
-Place back into the refrigerator until firm–at least 30 minutes–up to 2 days.
-It can also freeze at this point.
+Form the dough into a slightly flattened ball and chill for 30 minutes.
+Place the chilled dough into a one-gallon plastic zipper storage bag.
+With the bag slightly open to release air, roll out the dough evenly within the bag.
+Chill again until firm, at least 30 minutes or up to 2 days.
+(You can also freeze the dough at this point.)

-• Preheat the oven to 350˚F (180˚C).
-Line baking pans with parchment paper, silicone mats, or use cooking spray.
+Preheat the oven to 350˚F (180˚C).
+Line baking pans with parchment paper, silicone mats, or spray with cooking oil.

 Nutrition